Black Mountain Poets (film): Release

-The film had its world premiere at the Edinburgh International Film Festival in 2015.
+The film had its world premiere at the Edinburgh International Film Festival in 2015.It received its North American Premiere in the Visions section at the 2016 SXSW Film & Music Festival in Austin, Texas.
 The film had a limited UK cinema release in April 2016.
+Black Mountain Poets was distributed by Metrodome and picked up BFI Player, FILM4 and Amazon Prime.

 Reception

-Peter Bradshaw in The Guardian said the film was “flimsy, funny…very silly and likeable” noting that “there are some big laughs, particularly from Alice Lowe” but with little “narrative plausibility”.
-Guy Lodge in Variety said “Alice Lowe and Dolly Wells are a riot” and described a “deftly escalated farce as humane as it is hilarious”.
-Neil Young in the Hollywood Reporter saw a “slight but likeable…uneven, shoestring-budgeted charmer” and praises cinematographer Ryan Owen Eddleston‘s demonstrations of the “alluringly elemental Welsh countryside” and praises the performances of Lowe and Wells but feels the film underuses Hannah Daniel and Clare Cage who “are consistently hilarious in their fleeting, intermittent appearances as the bemused, bohemian-bard [Wilding] babes.
-David Jenkins in Little White Lies (magazine) praises Lowe saying “watching this film is a simple case of waiting for Alice Lowe to appear on screen.
+Kevin Maher gave the picture four out of five stars in The Times he said the film was "...in its own way, quietly brilliant..." noting the film has a third act of "...genuine literary power... it says that art is in the effort...pure poetry."
+Peter Bradshaw in The Guardian said the film was “...funny…very silly and likeable” noting that “there are some big laughs, particularly from Alice Lowe” but with little “narrative plausibility”.
+Guy Lodge in Variety said: “Alice Lowe and Dolly Wells are a riot” and described a “deftly escalated farce as humane as it is hilarious”.
+Neil Young in the Hollywood Reporter praises cinematographer Ryan Owen Eddleston‘s demonstrations of the “alluringly elemental Welsh countryside” and praises the performances of Lowe and Wells but feels the film underuses Hannah Daniel and Clare Cage who “are consistently hilarious in their fleeting, intermittent appearances as the bemused, bohemian-bard [Wilding] babes.
+David Jenkins in Little White Lies praised Lowe, saying: “Watching this film is a simple case of waiting for Alice Lowe to appear on screen.
 If everyone in the cast gives a solid seven out of 10, she’s easily a 12.
 The camera naturally gravitates towards her, wise to the fact that her reaction to a line of dialogue will likely be funnier than the dialogue itself.
 She’s hilarious, casually outclassing her fellow players.
 Even the way she wears a hat is amusing.”
-Jenkins felt though that the film begins to run out of steam after 30 minutes and the laughs dry up as it transitions from crime caper plot to romance, saying “in its blind search for profundity, it’s a film which loses sight of what makes it interesting in the first place.”